swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 The color and opacity of the overlay background can be adjusted by using the “overlay_background” property in the [Style Object](#style-object).

+The retrieval of the grant and card_id in the example below is provided by the [SSO Microservice](\integrations\sso-microservice).

 ```javascript
   window.embedCardUpdatr {
       config : {